 The new normal will be abnormal.

 In both cases, ways of operating that emphasize efficiency will be essential.
-I say that looking at some of the data points from a survey Association Laboratory conducted late last month on the impact of the pandemic.
+I say that looking at some of the data points from a survey Association Laboratory conducted in late March on the impact of the pandemic.
 On the evidence, the new normal will be abnormal: 78 percent of respondents said that their association would face an overall revenue decline and at least 70 percent of respondents said that they will reduce discretionary spending, reduce domestic travel, and tap reserves to cover financial shortfalls.

 Cutting costs in the short term is one obvious way to respond to that environment.
 But the long view matters too, and some lessons learned from the last recession can help with that.